bjhartin/strangeloop-2022/monad-i-love-you-now-get-out-of-my-typesystem.md

 ### Background and Resources

 1- When computation was formally described, independently, by Turing, Church and Gödel in the early 20th century [2], Turing's model was used as the basis for computers as we know them.
 His model involves thinking in sequences of steps and state changes.
-We therefore learned to think about computation as _time_ and _change_.
+We therefore learned to think about computation in terms of _time_ and _change_.
 The other models are more algebraic, replacing time with dependency and trading total orders for partial orders.

 2 - [Propositions as Types, Philip Wadler, Strangeloop](https://www.youtube.com/watch?v=IOiZatlZtGU)